Harshita-prog30/Budget-Planner/README.md

 Budget Planner
+Angular financial dashboard for managing income, expenses, tasks, and history

 Budget Planner is a web application built with Angular to help users manage their personal finances.
 It allows users to record income, track expenses, manage to-do tasks, view transaction history, and maintain a personal profile.